ZhengJiawen44/getting-data-into-AWS/readme.md

 ![short-gif-demo](demo.gif)

-# Title
-Publishing humidity reading to AWS
+# Publishing humidity reading to AWS

-IOT project using dht11 and a esp32 to send sensor data to aws IOT.
+### my IOT project using dht11 and a esp32 to send sensor data to aws IOT.
+This data is ingested into a timestreamDB and later analyzed in grafana